NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/ase.md

     The interface works by directly calling the relevant Python functions using [PyCall](https://github.com/JuliaPy/PyCall.jl).

+!!! note

+    To use PyCall, you must make sure that the python version contains all relevant packages, such as ase.
+Alternatively, you can add the Pkg "conda", which installs miniconda private to julia.
+With this, you can then install necessary packages, such as ase.

 ## Example

 First, it is necessary to import `ase` and create the `ase.Atoms` object and attach